Connecting to the Console Port¶

 Do not use Hyperterminal.

-For Mac OSX it is recommended to run screen
+For macOS the best practice is to run GNU screen

 , or cu

-For Linux it is recommended to run screen
+For Linux the best practices are to run GNU screen

 .
-An example of how to configure Putty and screen is below.
+Examples of how to configure PuTTY and GNU

-For FreeBSD it is recommended to run screen
+For FreeBSD the best practice is to run GNU screen

 or cu